-Using Contract for Hire to Build an Effective Team
+Using Contract-to-hire to Build an Effective Team

 When it comes to developing team culture, hiring new talent can be both the most important opportunity for any manager, but also the greatest risk.
 The risks are obvious.
 No matter how healthy your team is, the introduction of even one negative player can send engagement and productivity into a downward spiral.
 On the other hand, the opportunity a new team member presents is just as important to consider.
 Hiring someone who can bring fresh energy, unique background and perspective, and a positive approach to work can energize and invigorate your team as a whole.